 For more information on the Clean Rivers Program please visit the TCEQ CRP website.
 This website has information about the statewide program and links to Clean Rivers Program partner websites.

-Cooperative Monitoring Schedule
+Coordinated Monitoring Schedule

-The objective of the Cooperative Monitoring Schedule is to provide a process by which Planning Agencies will coordinate their monitoring activities with the TCEQ and other qualified monitoring organizations within the basin.
+The objective of the Coordinated Monitoring Schedule is to provide a process by which Planning Agencies will coordinate their monitoring activities with the TCEQ and other qualified monitoring organizations within the basin.
 The coordinated monitoring schedules are developed each spring in order to implement the new schedules for the coming fiscal year.

 Quality Assurance Project Plan

 The Clean Rivers Program requires a Quality Assurance Project Plan in order to provide the level of consistency and scientific validity of data needed for decision-making across the state.
 Quality Assurance Project Plans are crucial for documenting how the San Antonio River Authority (River Authority) plans, implements, and assesses the quality assurance/quality control (QA/QC) activities related to water quality monitoring.

 As part of the Texas CRP, the San Antonio River Authority partners with the Bandera County River Authority and Groundwater District y el City of Boerne to monitor the entire San Antonio Cuenca del río.